New York wine

 New York wine refers to wine made from grapes grown in the U.S. state of New York.
 New York ranks second in grape production by volume after California, having produced 27.9 e6gal in 2024.
-The majority of New York's grape area is Vitis labrusca varieties (mostly Concord).
+The majority of New York's grape area is planted to Vitis labrusca varieties (mostly Concord).
 The rest is equally divided between Vitis vinifera and French hybrids.